rubynor/bigfive-web/content/faq.md

 See the [IPIP Website](https://ipip.ori.org/) for more information.

-### Where can I find the question?
+### Where can I find the questions?

-All questtion and translations are in [this repo](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r) in the data folder.
+All questions and translations are in [this repo](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r) in the data folder.

+The questions and scoring is taken from [ipip.ori.org](https://ipip.ori.org/30FacetNEO-PI-RItems.htm)

 ### Where can I find the code?